Germany's heath minister urges EU to approve vaccine faster

 “This is also about the trust of the citizens in the European Union’s capacity to act,” Spahn wrote.
 “Every day that we can start sooner with the vaccinations lessens the suffering and protects those who are the most vulnerable.”

-Spahn had previously said that going through EMA approval was the right path.
+Emer Cooke said while EMA’s expert committee was expected to give its recommendation by Dec.
+29 at the latest, “these timelines are of course constantly under review."

+“European citizens have told us they want a fast approval, but more importantly they want a thorough evaluation of the benefits and the risks of the vaccine, so that they can be confident it is safe, effective and of high quality,” Cooke added.

-His ministry said Monday that for January, between 3 to 4 million BioNTech vaccination doses were ready to be given in Germany.
-It said for the first quarter of 2021, up to 11 million vaccination doses were expected.
+Spahn's ministry said Monday that Germany was ready to give 3 million to 4 million BioNTech vaccination doses in January and up to 11 million doses in the first quarter of 2021.

-In recent weeks, hospitals across Germany have repeatedly warned that they were reaching their limits in caring for COVID-19 patients and that staffing on intensive care units was becoming a problem.
-On Monday, 4,552 COVID-19 patients were being treated in ICU units, 52% of them on respirators.
+In recent weeks, hospitals across Germany have repeatedly warned they are reaching their limits in caring for COVID-19 patients.
+On Monday, 4,552 COVID-19 patients were being treated in ICUs.

 Germany’s central disease control center on Monday reported 16,362 new confirmed cases — about 4,000 more than a week before.
-The Robert Koch Institute reported 188 new deaths, bringing the country's overall death toll to nearly 22,000.
+The Robert Koch Institute reported 188 new deaths, bringing the country's death toll to over 22,000.

-President Frank-Walter Steinmeier appealed to Germans on Monday to support and adhere to the new lockdown measures.
+President Frank-Walter Steinmeier appealed to Germans to support the new lockdown measures.

 “The virus still has a tight grip on us,” Steinmeier said.
 “The situation is bitterly serious: Thousands of death cases in one week and an infection scenario that threatens to spin out of control.
 There is no way we can avoid drastic measures.”